Eccenux/nvm-node-up/README.md

 # nvm-node-up

 Welcome to **nvm-node-up**!
-This script that allows managing **Node updates over nvm** on Windows.
-Below you'll find important documentation links.
+This script allows you to manage **Node updates over nvm** on Windows.
+Crucially, it enables copying modules from an installed version to a new one.
+The provided PowerShell command is `nvm-up`.

+Below, you'll find information on how to get started, along with links to more details about *nvm-node-up*.

 **PRE RELEASE NOT FOR GENERAL USE**.